gsowrey/photos.sowrey.org/content/ireland/county_offaly/_index.md

 ---
-title: Country Offaly, Ireland
+title: County Offaly, Ireland
 type: geolist
 region: true
 ---
-Test
+Parts of Ireland are ancient and mysterious, and Offaly seems to have its share of both parts.